Maoman1/maoBouldersBegone/README.md

 2. Drop the compiled `MaoBouldersBegone.dll` into `BepInEx/plugins`
 3. Launch the game and enjoy a clutter-free map!

-## Source Code

-Coming soon!
-(Will be uploaded to GitHub when I'm ready to share.)

 ## License

 Licensed under [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/).